c-razo/c-razo1.github.io/README.md

 ## Blog/Articles

-- [Cybersecurity Best Practices](blog-post1.md): Tips on creating strong passwords and using multi-factor authentication.
+- [Cybersecurity Checklist for Small Bussinesses](blog-post1.md): Tips on creating strong passwords and using multi-factor authentication.

 ## Case Studies